Sandra Budd, Chief Executive

 Catherine Rae, National Manager, Independent Living

 Catherine has been involved in the Health and Disability sector for the last 14 years.
 Her background is in continuous quality improvement and service management.
 Prior to joining the Blind Foundation, Catherine was Quality & Risk Manager for the Southern DHB.
 Catherine has a ‘consumer’ focus and believes strongly in the co-design of services, allowing clients who have the lived experience to lead in terms of defining service need.
 Catherine joined the Blind Foundation 7 years ago as Quality Improvement Manager.
 Two years ago she became National Manager of Adaptive Technology and Employment services and at the beginning of 2017 moved into the role of National Manager Independent Living.
-This role has oversight of multiple specialist disciplines providing rehabilitation and habitation services that enable independent living for clients.
+This role has oversight of multiple specialist disciplines providing rehabilitation and habilitation services that enable independent living for clients.
 Services include; Adaptive Daily Living, Orientation and Mobility, Needs Assessment, Counselling, Children’s services, Deaf Blind, Pacific Island, Guide Dogs, Quality/Clinical Governance and Environmental Awareness.

 Denise Kitto, National Manager Customer Service and Advice